nxp-imx/imx-sm/sm/doc/rn_cl.md

 Improved the statement coverage and branch coverage by:

 - Adding new tests and test cases
-- Made simu configuration changes
+- Made simulation configuration changes
 - Increasing monitor test coverage
 - Add a new test mode to allow forcing error conditions